Should my client surrender losses for an R&D tax credit?

 Imagine Company A has £100,000 of eligible expenditure.
 How would its tax benefit differ for different profit/loss positions and for the scenarios given above?

-*Remember than in this scenario, the company has already had a tax benefit of £9,500 by reducing their taxable profits to £0.
+*Remember that in this scenario, the company has already had a tax benefit of £9,500 by reducing their taxable profits to £0.

 Looking at the table above, it again seems like a no brainer to always carry the losses forward or back or utilise group relief.
 However, if a company is deciding between carrying losses forward or taking the tax credit, there’s one more thing to consider – would a smaller amount of cash now be worth more than a slightly larger amount of cash in the future?